mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

  **extractMeanAndStd** function applied to merged data set returns a data frame with 10299 rows and 68 columns.

 The third question is:
 ###3.
-Uses descriptive activity names to name the activities in the data set. short answer: **fillActivityLabel** function
+Uses descriptive activity names to name the activities in the data set. short answer: **answer3** function
 	Activity labels can be read from activity_labels.txt file using readActivityLabels functions.
-Then **fillActivityLabel** adds new column "activity_label" to data set then removes "activity_id".
+Then add new column "activity_label" to data set then removes "activity_id".

 The fourth question is:
 ###4.
-Appropriately labels the data set with descriptive variable names. short answer: **setVariableNames**
+Appropriately labels the data set with descriptive variable names. short answer: **answer4**
-	data set is composed of std and mean variables extracted from features along with "activity_label" and "subject_id". features names can be used after replacing non alphanumeric by '_' using gsub.
+	data set is composed of std and mean variables extracted from features along with "activitylabel" and "subjectid".
+	Names of variables should be:
+	All Lower case when possible
+	Not have underscores or dots or white spaces features names can be used after replacing removing alphanumeric using gsub.

 the fith question is:
 ###5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-	the data set returned in step 4 suffers from having column headers that contain values (tBody..XYZ) the Acc and Gyro are the first measure
+	the Acc and Gyro are the first measure
 	't' and 'f' values could be values of Domain variable X, Y and Z could be values of Axis variable

-	Unfortunelay I'm out of time and I'll compute the average of previous data set for each activity and each subject using aggregate function. the final result set contains 180 rows (6 activities * 30 subjects).
+	Compute the average of each variable for each activity and each subject using group_by and summarize_each from dplyr library. the final result set contains 180 rows (6 activities * 30 subjects).

-### Documentation

- - readActivityData:
- -- Description
-	Reads Activity data stored in "y" file in table format and creates a data frame from it, with activities corresponding to lines and a single column "activity_id"
- -- Usage
-	readActivityData(test = TRUE)
- -- Arguments
-	test			logical. if TRUE then "test" activity data will be read and returned as data frame. else "training" activity data will be read and returned as data frame.
- -- Detail
-    This function reads activity data stored in "y" files using read.table() with the following paramater:
-		* file=dataPath("y", test): builds file path according to "test" argument:
-		* stringsAsFactors = FALSE
-		* col.names = "activity_id"
- -- Value
-	A single column "activity_id" data frame containing activity data.

- -- Examples
-	readActivityData(): Reads test activity data.
-	readActivityData(test = FALSE): Reads training activity data.

- - readExperimentData:
- -- Description
-	Reads Experiments data stored in "X" file in table format and creates a data frame from it, with experiments corresponding to lines and 561 columns representing the features.

- -- Usage
-	readExperimentData(test = TRUE)

- -- Arguments
-	test			logical. if TRUE then "test" experiment data will be read and returned as data frame. else "training" experiment data will be read and returned as data frame.
- -- Detail
-    This function reads experiment data stored in "X" files using read.table() with the following paramater:
-		* file=dataPath("X", test): builds file path according to "test" argument:
-		* stringsAsFactors = FALSE
- -- Value
-	A data frame containing Experiment data as rows and 561 columns.

- -- Examples
-	readExperimentData(): Reads test Experiment data.
-	readExperimentData(test = FALSE): Reads training Experiment data.

-- dataPath:
- -- Description:
-	builds file path according to test argument.

- -- Usage
-	dataPath(fileName, test).

- -- Arguments
-    fileName: character.The file name prefix(ex: "X", "y", "subject").
-    test: logical. if TRUE then file path is built from test folder with "_test" as suffix. "./test/" + fileName + "_test.txt" else file path is built from training folder with "_train" as suffix. "./train/" + fileName + "_train.txt"

- -- Value
-	The file path.

- -- Examples
-	dataPath("y", test = TRUE): builds the test activity data file path: "./test/y_test.txt" dataPath("X", test = FALSE): builds the training data set file path as: "./train/X_train.txt"

- - readActivityLabels:
- -- Description
-	Reads activity ids and Labels as dataframe with two columns "activity_id" and "activity_label" from

- -- Usage
-	readActivityLabels()

- -- Detail
-    This function reads from activity_labels.txt file using read.table() with the following paramater:
-		* file="activity_labels.txt":
-		* stringsAsFactors = FALSE
-		* col.names = col.names = c("activity_id", "activity_label")
- -- Value
-	A data frame with two columns:
-	   activity_id     activity_label
-           1            WALKING
-           2   			WALKING_UPSTAIRS
-           3 			WALKING_DOWNSTAIRS
-           4            SITTING
-           5           	STANDING
-           6            LAYING

-- readFeatures:
- -- Description
-	Reads features ids and Labels as dataframe with two columns "feature_id" and "feature_label" from features.txt file.

- -- Usage
-	readFeatures()

- -- Detail
-    This function reads from features.txt file using read.table() with the following paramater:
-		* file="features.txt":
-		* stringsAsFactors = FALSE
-		* col.names = col.names = c("feature_id", "feature_label")
- -- Value
-	A data frame with two columns "feature_id" and feature_label

- -- Examples:
-	features <- readFeatures()
-	head(features, 5)
-		feature_id     	feature_label
-	1          1 	  tBodyAcc-mean()-X
-	2          2 	  tBodyAcc-mean()-Y
-	3          3      tBodyAcc-mean()-Z
-	4          4      tBodyAcc-std()-X
-	5          5      tBodyAcc-std()-Y

-- readSubjectData:
- -- Description
-	Reads Subject data stored in "subject" file in table format and creates a data frame from it, with a single column "subject_id"
- -- Usage
-	readSubjectData(test = TRUE)
- -- Arguments
-	test			logical. if TRUE then subject "test" data will be read and returned as data frame. else subject "training" data will be read and returned as data frame.
- -- Detail
-    This function reads subject data stored in "subject" files using read.table() with the following paramater:
-		* file=dataPath("subject", test): builds file path according to "test" argument:
-		* stringsAsFactors = FALSE
-		* col.names = "subject_id"
- -- Value
-	A single column "subject_id" data frame containing subject data.
-Its range is from 1 to 30.

- -- Examples
-	readSubjectData(): Reads test subject data.
-	readSubjectData(test = FALSE): Reads training subject data.

-- fillActivityLabel
- -- Description
- Add Activity Label to data set calculated from activity_id and activity_labels data.
- -- Usage
- fillActivityLabel(data)
- -- Arguments
- data        		data.frame. the data set
- -- Detail
- This function reads activity labels stored in "activity_labels.txt" files using readActivityLabels Then fills activity_label variable using activity_labels and activity_id -- Value the data set with activity_label column while removing activity_id.

- -- Examples
- data <- answer2()
- fillActivityLabel(data): activity_label is added to data